bsmahi/springframework-course/coursemodule2/DependencyInjection.md

 ## [Local Development Setup in IDE's](../LocalDevelopmentSteps.md)

-Next, Let us have a look at how Dependency Injection works in the Spring Framework.
+#### Next, Let us have a look at how Dependency Injection works in the Spring Framework using various techniques.

-## 2. Constructor-Based Injection
+## 2. Constructor-Based Injection (Recommended)

 Constructor-based injection is one of the dependency injection techniques supported by the Spring framework.
 In this approach, dependencies are provided to a class through its constructor.
 Spring's dependency injection container is responsible for instantiating the class and injecting the required dependencies.

 Here's an example that demonstrates constructor-based injection in Spring:

-## 2.1 Create the dependencyinjection` based folder within the `learn-spring` project and create sub folder `construtorbased`
+## 2.1 Create the `dependencyinjection` based folder within the `learn-spring` project and create sub folder called `constructorbased`
-> com.springcourse.learnspring.dependencyinjection
+> com.springcourse.learnspring.dependencyinjection.constructorbased

-And make the following classes to learn about dependency injection.
+And make the following classes to learn about constructor based dependency injection.

 Suppose we have two classes, `UserService` and `EmailService`, where `UserService` depends on `EmailService` to send notifications.
 We want to utilize Dependency Injection to inject the `EmailService` dependency into the `UserService` class.